cploaie2000/DIMS/README.md

 Heads Up

 1. The application main value is its source code which for the time being is not shared because the main goal is to sell the source code together with the application in order for people  to continue its development as they see fit.
-2. Those being said you need to be aware that the application has between 150 to more than 300 different achievable end results end some of those were developped and tested only to some extent hence prepare yourself for a bumby but hope fun ride while using the application.
+2. Those being said you need to be aware that the application has between 150 to more than 300 different achievable end results and some of those were developped and tested only to some extent hence prepare yourself for a bumby but hope fun ride while using the application.
-3. Whatever the application might loose because of its appearance is trying to win back by the amout of features or operations provided
+3. Whatever the application might lose because of its appearance is trying to win back by the amout of features or operations provided
 4. Application went through a series of modifications throughout time hence consistency of the application was hard to keep which is why you might see some things which might not look linear from the actions point of view.
 For example some selections might look strange although a second time the selection was made it looks like it should
 5. Some of the features and scripts might require information present only in the database tables I used to develop the application hence ignore the message and continue using the features which are working.
 6. Some of the features are incomplete, an example is Execution Plan or better say the graphical display of execution plan